-If you are like most people and can’t make the trip to Kerestir, Hungary, to daven at the kever of Reb Shayale ben Reb Moshe on his yahrtzeit, which is today, there’s another option available to you: daven at his brother’s kever in Staten Island.
+If you are like most people and can’t make the trip to Kerestir, Hungary, to daven at the kever of Reb Shayale ben Reb Moshe on his yahrtzeit, which begins tonight, there’s another option available to you: daven at his brother’s kever in Staten Island.

 It is said over that Reb Shayale appeared to someone in a dream and told them that davening at his brother Rav Yehuda Tzvi’s kever will bring the same yeshuos as by davening at his own.